bigtoga/Examples/Cloud - Azure/AZ-500/01 - Manage identity and access (30-35%)/10 - Azure AD Identity Protection.md

 If risk is detected, users can perform multi-factor authentication to self-remediate and close the risky sign-in event to prevent unnecessary noise for administrators.

+*Location* - allow you to use **named locations**.
+You can configure IPv4 or location data.
+- Only IP ranges can be marked as a trusted location

 **Difference between User risk and Sign-in policy?** - Frequency.
 One-time = sign-in risk; repeated = user risk

 **Custom Conditional Access policy**